hackclub/hackclub/clubs/README.md

 If this persists past the warning, then talk to your teacher/club sponsor/school administrator about the proper course of action to take.

 Refer to our [conducts page](https://github.com/hackclub/hackclub/blob/master/CONDUCT.md) for more information.

+### What if our adviser does not want to let us meet every week?

+### How do I transition leadership roles to another person?